What is content discovery?

 One of the biggest questions we hear at Taboola is how our platform is different from PPC on search and display networks.
-I’ve found that there’s a very simple way to approach this topic:
+We’ve found that there’s a very simple way to approach this topic:

 It’s all about discovery.